 The AID Bitmap subfield in a Basic SYNRA Control field, provides the accept / discard criteria for a range of 32 consecutive AID.
 Bits 0 through 31 represent AID values in the range AID Bitmap Offset × 4 + 1 through AID Bitmap Offset × 4 + 32, respectively.
 A value of 1 indicates acceptance, and a value of 0 indicates discarding.

 The Other AID subfield in a Basic SYNRA Control field, provides the accept / discard criteria for AID outside the range of values covered by the AID Bitmap subfield.
 A value of 1 indicates acceptance, and a value of 0 indicates discarding.

+Page 41, Lines 11-20, delete

+This only relates to SYNRA A-MSDU, although text change is not wrong for baseline either so not harmful to change.
+Leave for now.

+Page 52, Lines 7 – 14

+Not sure these are correct.
+An AP doesn’t validate DA, nor should a GLK STA.

+The MAC performs address filtering on the Address 1 field of each MPDU contained in a PPDU, and for non-AP non-GLK STA on the DA of each MSDU within an A-MSDU.
+When the Address 1 field or a filtered DA field contains a group address other than a SYNRA, address filtering is performed by comparing the value in the Address 1 field or DA field to all values in the dot11GroupAddressesTable, and the STA also validates the BSSID to verify either that the group addressed frame originated from a STA in the BSS of which the receiving STA is a member, or that it contains the wildcard BSSID value, indicating a Data frame sent outside the context of a BSS (dot11OCBActivated is true in the transmitting STA).
+When Address 1 is a SYNRA, address filtering is as specified in 9.42.

+Page 52, Line 21-27, delete

+This only relates to SYNRA A-MSDU.

 Page 54 Line 24 through Page 56 Line 28 , replace with following text:

 A GLK non-AP STA shall support receiption of SYNRA for group addressed MPDU.
-A GLK AP shall only use the SYNRA RA when transmitting a group addressed MPDU, but may opt to replicate such frames as serial unicast to the set of receiving STA.
+A GLK AP shall only use the SYNRA as the RA when transmitting a group addressed MPDU, but may opt to replicate such frames as serial unicast to the set of receiving STA.

 When a GLK non-AP STA receives a group addressed RA in an MPDU from its associated GLK AP, the non-AP STA shall interpret the RA as a SYNRA.
-If bits 0 to 3 of the RA do not represent a supported SYNRA Type, or the From DS subfield in the Frame Control field is 0, then the non-AP STA shall discard the frame, and not use the frame for updating any GLK-GCR Block Ack scoreboard.
+If bits 0 to 3 of the RA do not represent a supported SYNRA Type, or the From DS/ToDS subfields in the Frame Control field are not 11, then the non-AP STA shall discard the frame, and not use the frame for updating any GLK-GCR Block Ack scoreboard.
 All other group addressed Data frames received from the associated GLK AP shall be counted as received for the purposes of the GLK-GCR Block Ack scoreboard, even if discarded based on the subsequent SYNRA filtering, as described below.

 For Basic SYNRA Control field, the frame shall be discarded if any of the following filter rules are satisfied: